A tool for running Rust lints from dynamic libraries

 extern crate rustc_driver;

 Dylint provides [utilities] to help meet the above requirements.
-If your library uses the [dylint-link
+If your library uses the [dylint-link] tool and the [dylint_library!] macro, then all you should have to do is implement the [register_lints] function.

 The following utilities can be helpful for writing Dylint libraries: